ktw5691/psychtm/README.md

 accessible for social science researchers, particularly those within psychology.
 This package allows users to

--   Perform Bayesian estimation of the SLDAX model and popular models subsumed by the SLDAX model, including the SLDA model, LDA model, and regression models;
+-   Estimate the SLDAX topic model and popular models subsumed by SLDAX, including SLDA, LDA, and regression models;

--   Estimate SLDAX, SLDA, and regression models with support for both continuous and dichotomous outcomes;

--   Obtain Bayesian posterior inferences;
+-   Obtain posterior inferences;

 -   Assess model fit using coherence and exclusivity metrics.

 ## Installation

-You can install the development version of psychtm like so:
+You can install the development version of `psychtm`:

 -   If necessary, first install the `devtools` R package